Add SSO with Microsoft Entra using SAML 2.0

 Basic SAML Configuration

 The first step in configuring your application as a Service Provider is configuring how Microsoft Entra will recgonize the application and where it should send SAML responses to.
-Microsoft Entra supports uploading a SAML metadata document that describes your service provider but we will be manually configuring the Service Provider in this guide.
+Microsoft Entra supports uploading a SAML metadata document that describes your Service Provider, but we will be manually configuring the Service Provider in this guide.

 Entity ID